 Plant-based foods have much lower PDCAAS values.
 Chickpeas are among the best vegan protein sources, though.
 Actually, chickpeas are the best plant-based protein source, second only to soy and pea.

 Chickpeas have a PDCAAS value of 0.78.
 Other beans and legumes have much lower values.

-If food contains high amounts of all 9 essential amino acids, it’s a complete protein!
+Foods that contain all 9 essential amino acids are a complete protein!
 All foods from animal-derived sources are complete protein.

-In contrast, most plants aren’t a complete protein.
-They lack at least 1 essential amino acid.
-So, we have to eat a wide variety of foods in order to get all essential amino acids.
+On the contrary, most plants aren’t a complete protein.
+They lack at least one essential amino acid.
+So, we have to eat a wide variety of vegan foods in order to get all essential amino acids.

 Actually, chickpeas aren’t a complete protein.
 They lack the essential amino acid tryptophan.
 Also, chickpeas have low amounts of methionine and threonine.

 We have to consume chickpeas with other protein-rich foods to eat a complete protein.
 Meals high in a complete protein are necessary for muscle growth and weight loss.

 Eat chickpeas with cereals to create a complete protein

-First, you could eat beans with rice to eat a complete protein.
+First, you could combine beans with rice to eat a complete protein.
 Rice has more threonine than chickpeas.

-Quinoa, amaranth, buckwheat, barley, pumpkin, chia and hemp seeds, are the most common plant-based foods with a complete protein.
-You could add them in your recipes in order to improve the protein quality of a meal.
+Quinoa, soybeans, amaranth, buckwheat, pumpkin, chia and hemp seeds, are the most common plant-based foods with a complete protein.
+You could add them to your favorite chickpea recipes for consuming a complete protein.

-Moreover, you could combine chickpea flour with wheat flour in your recipes in order to “create” a complete protein.
+Moreover, you could combine chickpea flour with wheat flour in your recipes in order to eat a complete protein.